grinnell-cs/csc151-images/_eboards/eboard14.md

 ### Upcoming work

-* Tonight: MP3 post-assessment due
-* Sunday night: Reading due
+* Tuesday night: Reading (may be complicated; do the best you can)
-* Sunday night: SoLA pre-assessment due
-* Monday morning: Today's lab due (but we'll get it turned in today)
+* Wednesday morning: Today's lab due (but we'll get it turned in today)
 * Thursday night: SoLA 1 due

 Questions